pyOpenSci/pyopensci.github.io/_posts/2022-11-21-what-makes-a-python-package-healthy.md

 ## Metrics quantifying community around tools

-I'd be remiss if i didn't atleast mention that some of the discussion steered towards community around tools.
+I'd be remiss if i didn't at least mention that some of the discussion steered towards community around tools.
 For instance, Evan brought up community governance being a priority.